 Stacy had a singing career with the Cascades and The Pacesetters with songs like: "My Ship is Coming In", "Pains in my Heart", "Victim of Loneliness", and "Sandra My Love."

 Stacy worked several jobs, he was a Short Order cook at the Black Hawk restaurant in downtown Chicago, a butcher at Oscar Meyer, Ero Meat CO (among other packing houses), and Navis and Smith Lamp CO, where he met his wife Ella Steele.

 He married Jeanna Brodnax, one son was born, Raymond Steele.
 He later united matrimony to Ella Bernice Pickens, to this union 3 children were born.

-To send flowers to Stacy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Stacy Steele Jr, please visit our floral store.